 Remove the Thunderbolt Driver correctly

-Below are the steps to remove the legacy Thunderbolt 3 driver.
+To fix the Thunderbolt application is not in use and can be safely uninstalled, please follow the steps below.
+Here are the steps to remove the legacy Thunderbolt 3 driver.
 You will first have to disconnect any Thunderbolt 3 devices from the computer if there are any.

 Then right-click on the Windows Start button and select Device Manager.
 Click on View from the application menu bar, and click the option Show hidden devices.
 Expand the System Devices category.
 Scroll down until you find the entry for the Thunderbolt Controller.
 Next, right-click on the Thunderbolt Controller entry and select Uninstall device from the context menu that appears.